-Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology, Diploma in Library & Information Technology (Flexible Participation Option), and Diploma in Library & Information Technology (BBA Transfer Option).
+Registration in this course is restricted to students admitted to the Diploma in Library & Information Technology and the Diploma in Library & Information Technology (Flexible Participation Option).

 Prerequisite(s): A minimum "C" grade in LIBR 1111 and 1118.

 Introduction to Technical Services and Circulation